Powerful partnerships. Standout solutions.

 - Litigation Finance and Alternative Funding

-Nick is Co-Chair of Stevens & Lee’s Bankruptcy and Financial Restructuring Department, Co-Chair of the Litigation Finance and Alternative Funding Group and a Member of the Litigation Group.
+Nick is Co-Chair of Stevens & Lee’s Bankruptcy and Financial Restructuring Department, Co-Chair of the Litigation Finance and Alternative Funding Group and a Member of the Litigation Department.
 He has more than 30 years of experience advising clients on financial restructuring, corporate governance and commercial litigation matters.
 Nick primarily represents debtors, hedge funds, foreign liquidators and trustees.
-He also regularly represents lenders, buyers of distressed assets, investors, suppliers, directors and executives.
+Cross-border insolvencies has been a burgeoning area of Nick’s practice, and he has filed multiple Chapter 15 petitions on behalf of offshore liquidators.
+Nick also regularly represents lenders, buyers of distressed assets, investors, suppliers, directors and executives.
 His clients have included companies in industries such as financial services, insurance, shipping, aviation, retail, apparel, energy, manufacturing, technology, telecommunications, hospitality and services.
 Nick also has significant experience representing plaintiffs and defendants in insolvency related litigation including claims involving fraudulent transfers, breach of fiduciary duty, wrongful redemption, declaration of illegal dividends, preferences, equitable subordination, recharacterization and veil-piercing.

 - Nick currently leads the team serving as U.S. counsel for the Joint Provisional Liquidators of Bermuda-based insurance companies PB Life and Annuity Co., Ltd., f/k/a Private Bankers Life and Annuity Co., Ltd., Northstar Financial Services (Bermuda) Ltd., and Omnia Ltd. in their Chapter 15 case in the SDNY.
 These three foreign debtors invested over $1 billion in U.S.-based companies while they were under the control of Greg E. Lindberg, who is currently serving a prison term exceeding seven years after being convicted of attempting to bribe North Carolina’s insurance commissioner.